 Conclusion:

-Keep in mind, my way or prioritizing and organizing systems into place may not work for you, so you will have to develop your own.
+Keep in mind, my way of prioritizing and organizing systems into place may not work for you, so you will have to develop your own.
 That is part of it too…if someone dictates to you how to do it and what to do, your investment level may wane because you know your life better than they do.
 The ownness needs to be on you.
 You must decide what your game plan is to keep your life goals on track.
 I just structure my schedule around two qualifiers: what I need to do and what I want to do; this is what I build my systems from.
 There is some level of compartmentalization regarding tackling projects; make steady progress day-by-day and see it through to completion.
 Figure out your systems and your routine, and give it some time.
 Changes don’t happen over night.
 Be patient.
 Another of my mentors said to me one, “follow the process, the process will save you.”
 That’s what a system is.

 At the end of the day, whatever you decide your systems will be, you have to commit to the process.
 That means DEFINITELY don’t ignore or snooze the reminder that just popped up…